 At the last community event we co-hosted, we saw a lot of the 550 participants pick up viable, beautifully illustrated and informative information, thumb threw all of the informative pages,then put the material down and walked away.
 Upon questioning them, they said there was too much information and it became complicated for them.
 That is the primary reason we created the “My First Steps Series” to promote easy comprehension and encourage ownership.

 This not only gave us the opportunity to meet a need, but to expand our market audience.
 That being young and old alike.
-A portion of all of our sales is donated to CARR Foundation, Inc. to provide our educational materials to the underserved and underprivileged.
+A portion of all of our sales is contributed to provide our educational materials to the underserved children in various communities.

 History of CARR

 This partnership allowed CARR Foundation, Inc., access to all the latest documented data regarding findings, research and publications regarding diabetes and its corresponding problems.
 The mission of the California Diabetes Program is to prevent diabetes and its complications in California’s diverse communities.
 They have a partnership with the California Department of Public Health and the University of California, San Francisco, funded primarily by the Centers for Disease Control and Prevention (CDC).
 Guided by national and state goals as well as community input, the program is a coordinating leader for hundreds of multi-sector partners at the individual, community, health care, policy and environmental issues.

 Kidsdata.org is a program of Lucile Packard Foundation for Children’s Health.
 The data on kidsdata.org are compiled from more than 35 trusted public sources.
 The source for each indicator is provided below the tables/graphs on every data page.
 The Population Reference Bureau for the foundation compiles most of the data.
 The California Healthy Kids Survey data are provided through a partnership with WestEd and the California Department of Education.